 “Our nation’s tenuous grasp on truth leaves us unprepared to navigate a similar scandal.
 Sound and accurate journalism defends our democracy.
 It’s one of the most effective weapons we have to restrain the power-hungry.
 I always said that All the President’s Men was a violent movie.
 No shots were fired, but words were used as weapons.”

 Redford was born in Santa Monica, a seemingly perfect beginning for a golden boy.
 A major figure in the world of film, he works behind the scenes and in front of the cameras.

-Butch Cassidy And The Sundance Kid was playing in theatres 47 years ago.
-Redford, never giving a bad or false performance (except for maybe that accent in Out Of Africa in 1985), has only been nominated for one Oscar for his acting work, but he does have a bunch of statues on his mantle, including an Academy Award for Best Director for Ordinary People (1981) and another for Life Time Achievement.
-He should have been nominated in 2013 year for what might be his best performance in All Is Lost.
+One of his biggest hits, Butch Cassidy And The Sundance Kid was playing in theatres 48 years ago!
+Redford, never giving a bad or false performance (except for maybe that accent in Out Of Africa in 1985), has only been nominated for one Oscar for his acting work, but he does have a bunch of statues on his mantle, including an Academy Award for Best Director for Ordinary People (1981) and another Oscar for Life Time Achievement.
+He should have been nominated in 2013 for what might be his best performance in All Is Lost.

 Surprisingly, Redford was a bit of a bad boy in his youth.
 The son of an oil company executive, Redford played on the tennis and football teams in high school.
 But he floundered after his mother died.
 He had run-ins with the law for stealing hubcaps and sneaking into other people’s backyards to use their pools.
 Redford:

 “I was a failure at everything I tried.
 I worked as a box boy at a supermarket and got fired.
 Then my dad got me a job at Standard Oil and I was fired again.”

 After high school Redford was accepted at University Of Colorado on a baseball scholarship.
 Redford says:

 “Instead, I became the campus drunk and blew out before I could ever get going.”